Catch // Concept Document

 Photo placeholder

 Alibi"Receipt closed at 11:42pm.
-Out the door."
+Walked out the front door."

 "Four of them have obvious motives.
 One of them looks clean.
 The clean one is always the killer in real noir."